 I am energized when I provide painless care to a patient with dental anxiety.
 Seeing individuals change from apprehensive to looking forward to their visits is rewarding.
 I am particularly honored to be caring for multiple generations within several families: the fact that they all come to me for their dental needs is truly humbling.

 My Education and Continuing Education

 - Howard University College of Dentistry – Doctorate of Dental Surgery

 Since oral healthcare is a constantly changing field, and because my patients rely on me to provide them with a wide range of quality dental services and treatments, I avidly pursue continuing education.
 By attending national, regional, and local meetings, conferences, and lectures, I learn about the newest technologies and different care techniques.
 I also participate in the United Study Group, which allows me to learn with and from my peers.

 - National Dental Association

 In the Community

 Being active in the community is important, because there are so many ways to touch lives positively and be a supportive, encouraging role model to others.
-I’m on the board of directors for Milestone, Inc. for developmental disabilities, and serve on the Rockford Public School District 205 Superintendent’s Think Tank.
+I’m on the board of directors for Milestone, Inc. for developmental disabilities, I serve on the Rockford Public School District 205 Superintendent’s Think Tank, and a member of Rockford Regional Health Council.
 I’m also part of the University of Illinois College of Medicine staff and advisory board.

 I’m a Chicago native, but Rockford’s been my home for more than 30 years.
 My life is shared with Deborah, my wife, and three children: Angela, Alex, and Allison.
 When I’m not caring for my patients, being with loved ones and friends is important to me.
 I also enjoy staying active, whether that’s cross training, golfing, or skiing.